pb-dot/Socket_Programming/README.md

 - **Server:** Run the FTP server on a designated machine.
 It will listen for incoming connections from clients.
 - **Client:** Connect to the server using the client application.
 Navigate directories and transfer files as needed.

+<br><br><br>

-## Chat Server and Client
+## 4. standard TFTP Server and Client
+##### TFTP client : Compatible with any standard TFTP SERVER
+##### TFTP server : Can Handle Multiple standard TFTP clients
+##### File Transfer takes place in octect mode
+#### How to run TFTP CLIENT :
+- Copy all the .c files and the makefile in a folder
+- cd into that folder (keep ur files to transfer in the Demo folder)
+- make       // press enter
+- cd ./build
+- ./client_exe [Server IP] [ServerPort] r   // for reading files from server
+- ./client_exe [Server IP] [ServerPort] w   // for writing files to server
+#### How to run TFTP server (Run 1st) :
+- Copy everything in a folder
+- cd into that folder (keep ur files to transfer in the Demo folder)
+- make       // press enter
+- cd ./build
+- ./server_exe [ServerPort]

+<br><br><br>

+## 5. one-to-one Chating app

 #### Description:
 The one to one chat server and client enable real-time communication between 2 end users over a network.
-Users can exchange messages over TCP socket
+Users can exchange messages over TCP socket.
+One nend user uses the server app and the other uses the client app.

 #### Features:
 - **Real-time Messaging:** Allows users to send and receive messages instantly.